-A new exhibtion by the Intercontinental Curatorial Project (New York) celebrates this legacy and, in particular, Seidler’s collaborations with like-minded visionaries – architects Marcel Breuer and Oscar Niemeyer, engineer Pier Luigi Nervi, photographer Max Dupain, and artists Josef Albers, Alexander Calder, Norman Carlberg, Sol LeWitt, Charles Perry, Frank Stella and Lin Utzon.
+A new exhibition by the Intercontinental Curatorial Project (New York) celebrates this legacy and, in particular, Seidler’s collaborations with like-minded visionaries – architects Marcel Breuer and Oscar Niemeyer, engineer Pier Luigi Nervi, photographer Max Dupain, and artists Josef Albers, Alexander Calder, Norman Carlberg, Sol LeWitt, Charles Perry, Frank Stella and Lin Utzon.

 Harry Seidler: Architecture, Art and Collaborative Design – a travelling exhibition presents fifteen projects – five houses and five towers in Sydney, plus five major commissions beyond Sydney.
-Buildings such as the Berman House, Australia Square, Hong Kong Club and Wohnpark Neue Donau are well documented, but it is the stories of artistic collaboration which are the prism through which exhibition curator Vladimir Belogolovsky has looked.
+Buildings such as the Berman House, Australia Square, Hong Kong Club and Wohnpark Neue Donau are well documented, but it is the stories of artistic collaboration that are the prism through which exhibition curator Vladimir Belogolovsky has looked.
 “That’s why the exhibition is of interest around the world, and why the itinerary of venues for this exhibition [Bulgaria, Austria, North America, Australia, etc.] is so broad.”

 Why now, and why Seidler for this Brooklyn-based curator?
 “Actually Seidler is a very recent interest of mine.
 I first heard about his work when I was in Australia for the first time in 2010.
 I met many local architects who couldn’t believe I hadn’t heard of him.
 I felt ashamed of this … until I returned home and scoured through many of my architectural textbooks (including Modern Architecture by Kenneth Frampton), only to discover no mention of him, despite his work being widely published in journals, monographs and other books.
 I was relieved and still fascinated by Seidler’s work, and became determined to let the world know about his work and personality.
 I offered Penelope Seidler, a friend of a friend (Emilio Ambasz) to do a small exhibit in one of Seidler’s buildings in Sydney and she said: “Why don’t we do a world tour?!”